 The characteristics of the projects funded by the program differ substantially across these grant program categories.
 The program guidelines across all grant program categories (except for research) asked grantees to address the need for greater diversity in the library profession.
 However, grantees varied widely within and across the five grant program categories in how they addressed diversity.
 The evaluation’s emphasis is on learning more about similarities and differences within and across grant program categories and their subsets where possible (particularly the five grant program categories in which diversity is an explicit theme).
-Thischoice results in an evaluation design with two levels of cases for analysis: (1) grant program categories and (2) grant program subsets.
+This choice results in an evaluation design with two levels of cases for analysis: (1) grant program categories and (2) grant program subsets for five of the six grant program categories.

+Exhibit 1.
+Levels of Analysis